allfornancy/searchsum/README.md

 ```

-## Quick start
+## Quick Start

-Train a reasoning + search LLM on NQ dataset with e5 as the retriever and wikipedia as the corpus.
+Train a reasoning + search LLM on NQ dataset with e5 as the retriever and Wikipedia as the corpus.

+### Environment Setup

 (1) Download the indexing and corpus.
 ```bash